 The health, safety and security of students, faculty and staff are regarded as a priority.
 Faculty and students are responsible for personal property while on-campus.
-Any incident that jeopardizes the health, safety and security of individuals, including thefts, should immediately be reported to an AEI staff member.
+Any incident that jeopardizes the health, safety, and security of individuals, including thefts, should immediately be reported to an AEI staff member.
+Health and safety concerns of an immediate nature should be reported to appropriate authorities immediately.